 OPTION 1 – FINISH AT EAST DEAN (RECOMMENDED)

-After walking up to the lighthouse, return the way you came for a short distance and take the path inland to the village of East Dean (see map below).
+After walking up to the lighthouse, return the way you came for a short distance and take the path inland to the village of East Dean (see map above).

 This shorter route ambles through sheep-strewn fields and ends in the charming village where you can stop for a pint at the Tiger Inn.
-Although it leaves the coast, it’s a lovely part of the walk; much nicer than continuing into Eastbourne (next option).
+Although it leaves the coast, it’s a lovely part of the walk; much nicer than continuing into Eastbourne in our opinion.

 OPTION 2 – FINISH AT EASTBOURNE

-This is the option that most people take, however, after Beachy Head the views start to get less good.
-This part of the walk also involves a tedious slog through the outer suburbs of Eastbourne to the bus stop at the modern shopping centre.
+This is the option that most people take.
+However, after Beachy Head, the views start to get less good.
+It also involves a tedious slog through the outer suburbs of Eastbourne to the bus stop or train station at the modern shopping centre.

 As this is not a circular walk, you’ll need to get public transport back to your car or to continue home.
 Here’s how to return from the walk.